-The employer shall enable the employee to work independent of time and place.
+The employer shall enable the employee to undertake hybrid working.
 This means that employees can partly determine by themselves what the optimum workplace is for them to do their work on any specific day and that they can partly determine their own working hours, or that they can at least influence their working hours, e.g. by means of self-scheduling.

-If work is done independent of time and place, employees ensure that they have sufficient knowledge at their disposal to achieve the results required.
+In the case of hybrid working, employees ensure that they have sufficient knowledge at their disposal to achieve the results required.
 Employees are responsible for sharing knowledge and for organising how they work together with colleagues and external parties in order to achieve the results agreed.
 They are also responsible for informing their managers about the results achieved.